Drama and Media Professional

 45 minute short film/TV Pilot DEEP BREATHS written by Darren Rapier, directed by Gareth Fient.

-Had it's premier screening in Leicester Square in November and will be part of the Rob Knox Film Festival on 27th April.
+Had it's premier screening in Leicester Square in November and was part of the Rob Knox Film Festival on 27th April.
 This is the second writer/director collaboration between Darren Rapier and Gareth Fient, following on from their success with 9 MONTHS.